 Total Square Feet: 1300

-A note about price per square foot: PPSF is a fuzzy number.
-What actually counts as square footage of a finished project, and what to include in the price vary from builder to builder, which makes it tough to compare with other builders in anything but a rough, ballpark way.
+Additional notes about price per square foot: What actually counts as square footage of a finished project, and what to include in the price vary from builder to builder, which makes it tough to compare with other builders even in a ballpark way.
 We count only the interior, livable space in the total square feet number.
 In a timber frame home, this is is the same as the frame dimensions.
 If your insulated walls are 12″ thick, that is not counted as additional square feet.
 Importantly, the first floor and second floor are both counted.
 See the sidebar at left for a list of what is and isn’t included in the price.

 *Note- for barns, we’re talking about a price per square foot of footprint area, not square feet of usable space.
 It’s relatively inexpensive to add a second story to a barn, because the cost of the excavation work, foundation, roofing, etc. are already accounted for.
 Adding a second story to a simple barn adds about $10/SF.